-Impeachment probe into New York Gov. Cuomo could take ‘months’
+Impeachment probe into Gov. Cuomo could take ‘months’

 The majority of state lawmakers and members of New York’s Congressional Delegation have called on Cuomo to resign as he faces allegations of sexual harassment, sexual misconduct and suppressing data to downplay the number of nursing homes residents who died of COVID-19.

+Cuomo is facing allegations that he sexually harassed or behaved inappropriately toward several women including two current staffers in his office.
+The accusations range from groping under a woman’s shirt and planting unwanted kisses to asking unwelcome personal questions about sex and dating.

 The governor has denied touching anyone inappropriately and apologized if he made anyone feel uncomfortable.
-He has also said his administration should have released data earlier but wanted to verify each death.
+He has also said his administration should have released data about nursing home deaths earlier but wanted to verify each death.

 Dozens of lawmakers have raised concern over the governor’s acknowledgement that he “unintentionally” offended others with his behavior, as well as his top aide’s statement that the administration didn’t release data about nursing home resident deaths to lawmakers because of fear that former President Trump’s administration would “use it against us.”